 For other questions, the truth might be easily veiled behind marketing nuances.
 For example, a commission-based professional might try to claim they don’t charge anything even though they do make money from you.

-Although these questions may help some people discern which professional to sign up with, we prefer our ten questions better as they cut to the heart of the matter.
+Although these questions may help some people discern which professional to sign up with, we prefer our ten questions as they cut to the heart of the matter.
 They have an obvious correct answer (“Yes”), an obvious incorrect answer (“No”), and any professional who tries to veil their answer behind marketing nuances without giving a clear yes or no can be counted as incorrect.
 Our ten questions should not be hard for an advisor to answer.

 Our ten questions are: